ACCUPLACER Basic Skills Assessment

 - You are a new student enrolling in an ACC degree or certificate program;

 - You plan to register for a course with an English or math prerequisite;

-- You are a transfer student who has not earned a “C” or better in an English Composition and/or college-level mathematics course;
+- You are a transfer student who has not earned credit for a college-level English Composition and/or college-level mathematics course;

 - You are a non-degree student seeking to enroll in an English or math course; or